Does CLIP Know My Face?: Background and Related Work

-Finally, the cosine similarities are normalized using a softmax function and the text prompt with the highest probability is predicted.
+Finally, the cosine similarities are normalized, converted into a probability distribution by a softmax function, and the prompt with the highest probability is predicted to be the best-matching text representation for the image.

-This makes CLIP a very versatile zero-shot classifier, since the labels and the number of possible classes for the classification can be chosen freely.
+This makes CLIP a versatile zero-shot classifier since the text labels and the number of potential classes for the classification can be chosen arbitrarily by defining additional concepts and classes with simple textual descriptions.
 Radford et al.~\cite{clip_radford} further demonstrated that carefully selected text prompts, also known as \textit{prompt engineering}, often improve the zero-shot prediction accuracy.
-For example, instead of using \texttt{cat} as a text prompt, embedding it into the prompt \texttt{a photo of a cat} helps the model to understand the context better.
+For example, instead of using “\texttt{cat}” as a text prompt, embedding it into the prompt “\texttt{a photo of a cat}” improves the contextual understanding of the model.
+Even though these results are impressive, large-scale pre-training has, as we will show in this paper, also its downsides in terms of privacy.